oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     not_contacted
     open

-Summary of involvement (`summary`) of value type `string` with 1 or more characters contains additional context regarding what is going on.
+Summary of involvement (`summary`) of value type `string` with 1 or more characters contains optional additional context regarding what is going on.

 ##### 3.2.3.1.7 Vulnerabilities Property - Vulnerability - Notes